 What is the length of a typical project?

 The project length is one year and must fall within the HERCULES Center’s budget year (starting April 1 and ending the following year on March 31).
-For 2017 pilots, the start date will be delayed as we will be setting up a new award.
-The end date is still March 31.

 Is carryover allowed if I don’t spend all of my award?